emmekeaarts/mHMMbayes/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-*Note: In contrast to the current CRAN version of mHMMbayes, this GitHub version allows for **using continuous observations (i.e., normally distributed)** and missing data (NA) within the mHMM model.
-When this new version is even more thoroughly tested, the developments will be incorporated in the stable R CRAN version of the mHMM package.*

 # mHMMbayes

 With the package mHMMbayes you can fit multilevel hidden Markov models.